takeshape/takeshape-starter-scully/README.md

 5. Open the project in your favorite IDE or change directories into it with your terminal.

-5. Edit `products.service.ts` in the `src/app/` directory and replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
+5. Edit `.env.local-example` in the root directory and replace the text that says `YOUR-ENDPOINT-HERE` with your API Endpoint.
 Replace the text that says `YOUR-API-KEY-HERE` with your API Key.
+Rename the file to `.env`.

 6. Run `npm install` and then the following commands in your terminal: